Lower School Library

 Kindergarteners (K5) are paired with fifth grade students.
 They write letters to each other throughout the year, as well as meet in the library every 4-5 weeks for joint activities.

 The AR Program is an independent reading comprehension program.
 Students are encouraged to participate.
-Grade-level goals are set and small incentives are given throughout the year (breakfast with the Principal, point clubs, incremental prizes, end-of-the-year reward for those accomplishing their goal).
+Grade-level goals are set and small incentives are given throughout the year (breakfast with the Head of Lower School, point clubs, incremental prizes, end-of-the-year reward for those accomplishing their goal).

 These tests are administered 3 to 4 times per year and are used as an additional assessment, concerning each child’s reading level.
 It also assists the librarians in helping children choose appropriate books.